 She is also Programme Director on Creative Warwickshire a programme for creative and digital freelancers and businesses who have ambitions to grow their businesses, develop new markets and enhance their business skills.

 Lara has also developed, managed and delivered successful ERDF, ESF, ACE and other funded and non-funded programmes and projects cross sectors.
 Until 2011, she was the Sector Development Director for the Creative, Cultural and Digital Industries at Business Link West Midlands.
-She is on the Board of Stan’s Cafe heritage and digital sectors, and catalysing cross sector knowledge sharing and transfer and collaborative working.
+She is also on the Board of Stan’s Cafe.

 co - producer